chaumpham/chaumpham.github.io/_posts/2025-05-03-ultra-analysis.md

        width="380">
 </div>

-The largest demographic was the 40–49 age group, which made up 37% (33 of 89) of the field.
-Ultra running remains male-dominated, with **men outnumbering women roughly 3:1**.
-This imbalance was consistent across all age groups but especially noticeable among younger runners (18–39).
+This year, 89 people registered for the race, and 72 crossed the finish line.
+The largest age group represented was 40–49, which accounts for 37% of all participants (33 out of 89).
+Ultrarunning continues to be male-dominated, with men outnumbering women by about 2 to 1.
+This pattern was consistent across all age groups but especially noticeable among younger runners (18–39).

 ![Chart 3](/assets/img/ultra_analysis/finishers-v-non-finishers-count-bar-chart.png){:width="380"}